kaituoxu/Speech-Transformer/README.md

 | Listen, Attend and Spell | 13.2 | See my repo ListenAttendSpell's egs/aishell/run.sh |
 | SpeechTransformer | 12.8 | See egs/aishell/run.sh |

-## Related papers
+## Reference
-- Ashish Vaswani, Noam Shazeer, Niki Parmar, Jakob Uszkoreit, Llion Jones, Aidan N Gomez, Lukasz Kaiser, and Illia Polosukhin, “Attention is all you need,” in Advances in Neural Information Processing Systems, 2017, pp. 5998–6008.
+[1] Linhao Dong, Shuang Xu,and Bo Xu.
+“Speech-transformer:A no-recurrence sequence-to-sequence model for speech recognition” in ICASSP 2018

-- Linhao Dong, Shuang Xu,and Bo Xu,“Speech-transformer:A no-recurrence sequence-to-sequence model for speech recognition,” in International Conference on Acoustics, Speech and Signal Processing (ICASSP).
-IEEE, 2018, pp. 5884–5888.
+[2] Shiyu Zhou, Linhao Dong, et al. “Syllable-based sequence-to-sequence speech recognition with the transformer in mandarin chinese” in Interspeech 2018

-- Shiyu Zhou, Linhao Dong, Shuang Xu, and Bo Xu, “Syllable-based sequence-to-sequence speech recognition with the transformer in mandarin chinese,” in Proc.
-Interspeech 2018, 2018, pp. 791–795.
+[3] Shiyu Zhou, Linhao Dong, et al. “A comparison of modeling units in sequence-to-sequence speech recognition with the transformer on mandarin chinese” arXiv preprint arXiv:1805.06239

-- Shiyu Zhou, Linhao Dong, Shuang Xu, and Bo Xu, “A comparison of modeling units in sequence-to-sequence speech recognition with the transformer on mandarin chinese,” arXiv preprint arXiv:1805.06239, 2018.
+[4] Ashish Vaswani, Noam Shazeer, et al. “Attention is all you need” in NIPS 2017